“He wrote poetry ‘til he went nuts.”

 —Roy Andersson, ‘Songs From the Second Floor’, 2000

+Mariano Spina Novoa was born in Buenos Aires, Argentina to a family shaped as much by excellence in medical care as in artistic vision.
 He has spent most of his life working as a self-taught graphic designer and printer while skateboarding the cultural circulatory systems of Argentina, Brasil, Uruguay and the United States.

 At the turn of the century, digital media and animation caught his interest, expanding his knowledge into different areas, and strengthening his enthusiasm for the same creative process he continues to thrive on.
 His efforts in these fields led him to the US East Coast, where he worked for renowned brands; and eventually to the Pacific Northwest, where he first opened his studio, a design and print practice dedicated to arts and culture.